emre-donmez/FileController/README.md

 **Input Parameters:**
 - `Token`: User identity where files will be uploaded.
-- `Path`: Path where the file will be uploaded.
 - `File`: File to be uploaded.

 **Success Status:** 200 OK